-- After passing through Customs Declaration, please go to the KOICA Counter (located between exit 1~2) at Incheon Airport.
-At the KOICA Counter, you can get detailed information about how to get to KOICA International Cooperation Center (ICC) and purchase limousine bus ticket for City Airport, Logis & Travel (CALT). - All the KOICA staff at the Incheon Airport wears nametags or has signs for indication.
-If you cannot meet the KOICA staff at the counter, please purchase a limousine bus ticket from the bus ticket counter (located on the 1st Floor), and go to CALT Bus Stop No. 4A (or 10B).
-Please find the bus number 6103 and present your ticket to the bus driver.
-From Incheon Airport to CALT, the approximate time for travel will be between 70 to 90 minutes.
-When you arrive at CALT, you will find another KOICA staff who will help you reach the KOICA ICC.
-KOICA will reimburse the limousine bus fare when you arrive at KOICA ICC.
-Also, please be aware that there may be illegal taxis at the airport.
-Even if they approach you first, please do not take illegal taxis and check to see if they are KOICA staff.
+- After passing through Customs, please go to the KOICA Counter.
+At the KOICA Counter, you can get detailed information about how to get to the KOICA International Cooperation Center (ICC) and receive a limousine bus ticket for City Airport, Logis & Travel (CALT). - All the KOICA staff at the Incheon Airport wear a name tag or has a sign for indication. - Even though you cannot find any KOICA staff at the counter, don't worry.
+You can just purchase a limousine bus ticket at the bus ticket counter, and then go to the CALT Bus Stop (refer to the following information).
+Get on the bus #6103 and present your ticket to the bus driver.
+That's it.
+It will take about 70 to 90 minutes from IIAT 1 and about 90 to 110 minutes from IIAT 2 to CALT.